Framingham family finds burglar passed out in bed next to open bottle of wine

-FRAMINGHAM, Mass.
-(WHDH) – A man is facing charges after police say he broke into a home in Framingham and helped himself to a bottle of wine before passing out in a bed.
+FRAMINGHAM, MA (WHDH) - A man is facing charges after police said he broke into a home in Framingham and helped himself to a bottle of wine before passing out in a bed.

 “Maybe just someone who was looking for a nice bed.
 It’s a nice bed.
 It’s a place to chill I guess,” Walsh said when asked about Buckley.

-Walsh says his mother, a school teacher, found Buckley sleeping in a bed in their basement with a partially empty bottle of wine next to him.
+Walsh said his mother, a school teacher, found Buckley sleeping in a bed in their basement with a partially empty bottle of wine next to him.

 “She went down stairs and originally thought I was sleeping there, but then noticed it wasn’t me.
 She came sprinting upstairs, yelling like she was crazy,” Walsh said.

-Walsh’s parents say Buckley did not put up a fight when confronted about the break-in.
+Walsh’s parents added that Buckley did not put up a fight when confronted about the break-in.

 “The officers did note that the defendant was exhibiting some signs of intoxication,” prosecutor Timothy Cochrane said.